 Q420: I have only just passed my test and have got penalty points on my driving licence, what could happen if I get more?

-If you get six or more points on your licence within two years of passing your driving test then your licence will be revoked and you will revert to a provisional licence holder and must pass another driving test.
+If you get six or more points on your licence within two years of passing your driving test your licence will be revoked.

-If you have any penalty points on your provisional licence that haven't expired they will be carried over to your full licence when you pass your test.
-However, your licence will be revoked if you receive any further penalty points that take you up to a total of 6 or more within 2 years of passing your driving test.
+Any penalty points you get on your provisional licence that haven't expired will be carried over to your full licence when you pass your test – points usually last for 3 years.
+However, your licence will be revoked if you get any further penalty points that take you up to a total of 6 or more within 2 years of passing your driving test.

 If your licence is revoked, in order to be able to drive again, you'll have to apply and pay for a new provisional licence and pass both theory and practical parts of the driving test again to get your full licence back.The 2 year probationary period only applies to the very first test you take, this will usually be for a car or motorcycle, it doesn't apply to any further tests.